techlove/gitclick/README.md

 # [@zentus/gitclick](https://github.com/zentus/gitclick)
 ## A CLI tool for **Clickup** **Task** to **GitHub** **Pull Request** syncing and cross-referencing.

-Slightly opinionated.

-## Why do I need this?
-I got tired of doing it manually, maybe you are too.

 ## Installation
 ```bash
 npm install -g @zentus/gitclick